 • Contains scenarios, illustrations, equations, and example problems with discussions that illustrate various practical situations and interpret the results

 • Includes end-of-chapter problems to reinforce student learning

-- Provides a regulatory context, risk-based remediation goals, as well as public and community involvement scenarios.
+• Provides a regulatory and risk analysis context, as well as public and community involvement aspects